Your guide to Welfare & Inclusions

 THE WELFARE OFFICE

-Almost every other, Kieran (Vice President) opens the door to his Welfare Office!
+A few times a year, Melissa (Inclusions Officer) opens the door to her Welfare Office!
 This is a safe space which anyone can visit to discuss any SUPAS-related issues, as informally or formally as you wish.
 Anything discussed at the Welfare Office may be done so in strict confidence.
 However, if for any reason, your health and safety is at risk then this confidentiality will be broken.
-If you would like to register your attendance in advance, please let Kieran know by emailing
+If you would like to register your attendance in advance, please let Melissa know by emailing firstname.lastname@example.org

 Check out the Facebook event for Dates/Times/Location